dotnet/csharplang/proposals/csharp-10.0/lambda-improvements.md

 Anonymous function expressions or method groups with the same signature have the same _function_type_.

 A _function_type_ exists at compile time only: _function_types_ do not appear in source or metadata.

-_Open issue: Should the function_type be available from the compiler API?_

 ### Conversions
 From a _function_type_ `F` there are implicit _function_type_ conversions: